How to Count Calories: Complete Beginner's Guide (2026)

 2. Flexibility — No food is off-limits if it fits your calories

-3. Education - You’ll learn which foods are calorie-dense vs nutrient-dense
+3. Education — You’ll learn which foods are calorie-dense vs. filling

 4. Accountability — Tracking creates a record of your choices